[ Printer Friendly Version ] [ Report Abuse ]

 As the sorrow and guilt once again began to bubble up inside me, threatening to spill over I mentally shook myself, telling myself to get a grip.
 Today would be hard enough and there was no point in wondering about what might happen.
 I had done all that I could and if my parents wanted me back here then I would be there like a shot and if they didn’t, well I would deal with that when and if it came to it.
 I lifted my trunk once more and moved into the centre of the room.

 I closed my eyes and forced myself to clear my mind.
 Feeling that familiar pull in my middle, I felt my body constrict and twist, a rushing sound filling my ears, as I left my family for possibly the final time.

-A/N- Thank you so much for reading and reviewing.
+A/N- Thank you so much for reading and to the people who have reviewed.
+I love hearing about what you think of the story.
 This chapter is a little bit of a filler and I know it seems just like two chapters of Hermione moaning so far, but I really just want to set the scene of how rubbish things are for her just now.
 Trust me, it gets better over the next few chapters.
 Leave a review and let me know what you think.